 - Eliminate Travel-Related Friction

 Many common travel-related stressors can be eliminated with some planning.
 If you’re flying, always pay extra for a non-stop flight.
 If you’ll be traveling by car, pack plenty of snacks and activities for the trip.
 Prepare an emergency kit to be ready for all situations.
 Consider getting a CB radio, or citizens band radio, for your vehicle for safety and communication as well.
 You can use a CB radio to get traffic updates from other users on the road and avoid accidents or congested roads.
+Visit a CB radio shop for various options of CB radios to choose from.
 Being prepared can significantly reduce your stress and anxiety over traveling.
 All it takes is a little proactive planning!

 - Eat Healthy